 Once my paper maché was completely dry, I painted the whole mask red.
 I let that dry and then added my black details: the nostrils, a mouth and two eyes, some ear outlines… I enlarged the appearance of the cut-out eye holes by painting a circle much bigger and adding eyelashes but feel free to let your inner artist go crazy.
 Then I added some glitter for an extra festive touch.
 Nothing says Happy New Year better than gold glitter!

 To create the horse’s mane I wrapped red yarn around a 5 inch piece of cardboard until I had a thick skein (you could also use your hand).
 I tied it in the middle and then cut the loops on both sides.
 Then I glued it to the top of my horse head, ruffled it up and my “morse” looked like a horse!

 I punched a hole in each side of my mask with a hole puncher and added ribbon so that it could be tied onto a human head.
 I think it turned out pretty fantastic, what do you think?

-Happy Chinese New Year to you all!
+Happy Lunar New Year to you all!

 Difficulty Level: Moderate

 Appropriate Age levels: Five and up.
 Paper maché is fun for all ages but it is messy so be prepared with a well-covered work area.

 * Have an adult use all cutting tools when cutting the milk carton.
 Exacto knives are not for kids.